Company logo | Codica

 Allowing vendors to connect with a vast user base has many benefits.
 Here are several main advantages of why developing a multi-vendor marketplace can attract vendors to your platform.

-• Access to a larger audience.
+2. Access to a larger audience.
 The main advantage of creating an online business in the marketplace is direct access to the website's audience.
 For instance, AliExpress is one of the greatest multi-vendor marketplace examples.
-It is visited by 200 million users every month.
+Around 200 million users visit it every month.

-• Safe work.
+3. Safe work.
 There are little to no risks of viruses or hacking issues from outside the marketplace website.
-All data about stores and products are stored on secure servers.
+All data about stores and products is stored on secure servers.
 Additionally, data is saved thanks to regular backups.
 So, even in the event of a hacker attack, vendors will not lose the contents of their stores.

 Advantages for buyers